 - 1/2 cup Sour Cream

-- Heat a large skillet over medium-high heat.
-Add Bacon and cook until brown and crispy.
+- Heat a large skillet over medium-high heat and add the bacon.
+Cook until brown and crispy.
 Remove from heat and transfer to a paper-towel-lined plate.
 Crumble once cooled and set aside.

-- Garnish with Green Onions, Bacon crumbles, and more shredded Cheddar Cheese.
+- Garnish with green onions, bacon, and more shredded cheese.